-Give priority to pedestrians and other vulnerable road users

-Provide comprehensive; convenient and safe pedestrian and cycle links to schools, local employment and service provision.
+Give priority to pedestrians and other vulnerable road users Provide comprehensive; convenient and safe pedestrian and cycle links to schools, local

 Connect with existing walking and cycling networks.

 Travel Plans will be required to be updated on an annual basis over 5 years and to demonstrate that anticipated targets are being achieved.